treelzebub/enkompass/README.md

 # Enkompass
-A sane framework for Android Spannables
+A sane way of working with Android Spannables

 ## Usage
 ```kotlin